lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

 :Required Parameters:

-    :java-version: Version of Java to execute Sonar with.
+    :java-version: Version of Java to execute Sonar with. (default: openjdk11)
     :mvn-version: Version of Maven to execute Sonar with.
     :mvn-settings: Maven settings.xml file containing credentials to use.